Kuala Lumpur with Kids: A Curated Guide to Family-Friendly Experiences

 Tapestry

-A charming café with a cool interior.
+A charming café with a stylish interior.

-PAUL Pavilion Kuala Lumpur
+PAUL, Pavilion Kuala Lumpur

 One of the trendiest cafés to visit in Malaysia.